 Making artwork and useful objects out of clay typically requires “firing” in a kiln—a type of high-temperature oven—to add durability to pottery, tiles, and sculptures.
-Fortunately, air-dry clay is a solution for crafters who lack access to a kiln, as it dries and hardens naturally at room temperature, usually within 24 hours.
+Fortunately, air-dry clay dries and hardens naturally at room temperature, usually within 24 hours.

-Those familiar with traditional clay can apply many of the same techniques to air-dry clay, such as coiling, sculpting, slab construction, scoring, and welding.
-Some varieties can even be used on a potter’s wheel.
-Different types of air-dry clay are better suited to particular crafting projects, so use this guide to learn what kinds will suit your artistic vision and why the following products are considered among the best.
+Much like traditional clay, air-dry clay can be used for coiling, sculpting, slab construction, scoring, welding, and even used on a potter’s wheel.
+Different types of air-dry clay are better suited to particular crafting projects, so use this guide to learn what kinds will suit your artistic vision and some top picks currently available.